ROLE OF WATER

 It seems simple, but how often does someone actually ask you, how much water do you drink regularly?
 The most likely the culprits are trainers, naturopathic doctors and perhaps the someone who is braced by your side in a moment of dizziness.

 At least once a day, a patient asks me something along these lines: ‘Why is drinking water so important?
 I get liquid all day in my (insert coffee, pop, juice, smoothie), and I go to the washroom at least a half a dozen times a day.
-I mean I feel fine.’
+I’m feeling fine.’

 The source fluids in our body (blood and lymph) are all driven by water.
 I think of dehydration like pushing ketchup through our circulation instead of tomato soup.
 It is no surprise that something thicker would take a lot more energy to make its way through our network to support our body, it would be harder to absorb and would take a long time to travel from A to B.